-The monsoons in October, begin to slowly fade away, like the waves, but swimming is still uncomfortable.
+The monsoons in October, begin to slowly fade away, like the waves, but swimming is still not comfortable.

 Bad hearth continues their winning streak, and along with October, November is one of the worst months in Sri Lanka.
 To go almost nowhere, except to tempt happiness on the South or southwest shore.
 On the East coast abruptly starts very rainy season.